+To:

-To: Assistant Inspector General for Audits
+Assistant Inspector General for Audits

+From:

-From: Assistant Secretary - Indian Affairs
+Assistant Secretary - Indian Affairs Facility Save

-Subject: Draft Survey Report on Background Investigations for Albuquerque Area Education
+Subject: Draft Survey Report on Background Investigations for Phoenix Area Education

-Employees, Bureau of Indian Affairs (C-IN-BIA-002-98-R)
+Employees, Bureau of Indian Affairs (C-IN-BIA-002-98(A)-R)

 Shortly after my appointment as Assistant Secretary, concerns were raised about the adequacy of the Bureau of Indian Affairs compliance with the requirements to conduct background investigations of employees occupying sensitive positions, particularly for those employees of the Office of Indian Education Programs (OIEP) who work with children.
-To determine the scope of the problem, I requested the Office of the Inspector General to conduct a review and appreciate your timely response.
-While the review was underway, the Bureau initiated a number of actions to improve the operation of the background investigations program which are discussed in the body of this response.
+To determine the scope of the problem, I requested the Office of the Inspector General to conduct a review and appreciate your timely response to this request.
+While the review was underway, the Bureau initiated a number of actions to improve the operation of the background investigations program which are discussed below,